-Evidence-informed practice is "derived from evidencebased practice and involves clinical problem solving and decision making informed by integrating best available evidence, client context and the personal knowledge and experience of the physiotherapist."
+Evidence-informed practice is "derived from evidence-based practice and involves clinical problem solving and decision making informed by integrating best available evidence, client context and the personal knowledge and experience of the physiotherapist."

-- Competence - Assessment, Diagnosis, Treatment
+- Assessment, Diagnosis, Treatment - Competence

-Standards of Practice Funding, Fees and Billing
+Funding, Fees, and Billing

-The physiotherapist is responsible to communicate fees and billing practices clearly, effectively, professionally and in a timely manner, ensuring that the fees charged for physiotherapy services and products are transparent and justifiable, to enable clients to make informed choices.
+The physiotherapist is responsible for ensuring that the fees charged for physiotherapy services and products are transparent and justifiable to enable clients to make informed choices.